outdreamer/build-a-cure-1/README.md

 	15. what is the actual workflow to use this?

-		- the program steps include the following:
+		- the general program steps include the following:

 			1. check pre-existing output of the program (pattern indexes, concept definitions, etc) to see if it can be used as an input filter for a new problem (the system filters below are some of the outputs of this program) to break the problem into solved problems